The Day That Never Happened

 "You might hate this country because of that [day]."

-This was my dad's biggest fear — that the country he had uprooted my family for, the place he had sacrificed everything to bring us to, might become the object of our hatred.
+This was my dad's biggest fear — that the country he had uprooted my family for, the place he had sacrificed everything to bring us to might become the object of our hatred.

-Despite everything, I don't hate this country; even when it's made me feel small; even though I am entitled to.
+Despite everything, I don't hate this country; even when it has made me feel small; even though I am entitled to.
 I have changed my appearance and lowered my voice, even tried to believe that one of the worst days of my life never happened, all in service of loving this country.
 One day I hope this country will try as hard to love me back.